IDNR-Approved Activities

 Fishing

 It’s a well-kept secret, but fishing along the Hennepin is well worth the trip.
-Whether you’re angling for bluegill, crappie, walleye or bass, 70 bridge or 32 lock locations are available and the pools are regularly stocked.
+Whether you’re angling for bluegill, crappie, walleye or bass, 70 bridge and 32 lock locations are available and the pools are regularly stocked.

 Kayaking

-• Join the Yak Yak sisters, as well as a number of individuals and other organizations that use the Hennepin Canal for Kayaking adventures!
+Join the Yak Yak sisters, as well as a number of individuals and other organizations that use the Hennepin Canal for kayaking adventures!

 Boating